-Possible sources of variability in the above study include differences in involvement of cerebrovascular disease, severity of symptoms, and potential learning curve.
+Possible sources of variability in the above study include differences in the involvement of cerebrovascular disease, the severity of symptoms, and potential learning curve.

 Noopept's effect is typically more subtle than piracetam's, but it may be preferable for people with chronic cognitive impairments.

-Its efficacy has also been demonstrated in patients who sustained traumatic brain injury.
+Its efficacy has also been demonstrated in patients who sustained a traumatic brain injury.